 A paddling adventure means learning to adapt to a constantly changing environment and, if it’s completely new to you, you’ll be developing new techniques and fitness while you learn to read the movement of the water.

-If you’re yet to discover adventure on the river or can’t wait for more, below are two epic river based expeditions available to join in 2019.
+If you’re yet to discover adventure on the river or can’t wait for more, check out our epic river based expedition below.

 The Madagascan Peak to Sea